samisalreadytaken/vs_library/README.md

 This is not an issue for singleplayer and coop maps that are locally hosted (unless the map is changed while another is loaded).

 This also breaks automatic userid validation, requiring manual work.
-To manually validate every player, execute `VS.Events.ValidateUseridAll()` on the `round_start` event (or `round_freeze_end`, this is dependant on your map and how the data is used).
+To manually validate every player, execute `VS.ValidateUseridAll()` on the `round_start` event (or `round_freeze_end`, this is dependant on your map and how the data is used).
 Note that this validation is asynchronous, meaning you cannot access player userids in the same frame as validating them.

 ## Changelog
 See [CHANGELOG.txt](CHANGELOG.txt)